 Access your Property Tax Information

-You can access your property tax information by using our online application or by contacting the City’s Finance Department.
+You can access your property tax information by using BC Assessment's website or by contacting the City’s Finance Department.

 To talk to our Finance Department, please contact: